UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 Aluminium Foil Laminate: The Thermal Barrier

 The aluminium foil laminate layer is the functional core of every thermal bag in UGI Packaging’s product range.
-Its thermal performance is governed by radiant heat transfer principles: aluminium foil’s highly reflective surface (reflectivity ≥95% in the infrared spectrum) prevents the transmission of radiant thermal energy in both directions — keeping warm food warm and cold items cold.
-UGI Packaging sources foil laminates in two primary constructions: a standard 9-micron foil bonded to 12-micron BOPET film via solvent-free adhesive lamination for standard tote applications, and a heavy-duty 12-micron foil bonded to 15-micron PET substrate for cooler bags and double-layer constructions.
+Its thermal performance is governed by the physical principle of radiant heat transfer: aluminium foil’s highly reflective surface (reflectivity ≥95% in the infrared spectrum) prevents the transmission of radiant thermal energy in both directions — keeping warm food warm by reflecting heat back into the bag interior, and keeping cold items cold by reflecting external ambient heat away from the contents.

 Inner Lining Materials: Food Safety & Performance

-Food-grade polyethylene (PE) film (30–50 microns) is the standard inner lining for ambient and hot-food delivery bags, approved for food contact under GB 4806.7 and EU Regulation 10/2011.
+Food-grade polyethylene (PE) film, typically 30–50 microns in thickness, is the standard inner lining for ambient and hot-food delivery bags.
+PE is chemically inert, odourless, and approved for food contact under GB 4806.7 and EU Regulation 10/2011.
 Its smooth, non-porous surface is easily wiped clean and does not absorb food odours.
-PE film is heat-sealed to the foil laminate using an ultrasonic or impulse sealing process, creating a watertight seam critical for bags carrying soups, beverages, or sauced foods.
+PE film is heat-sealed to the foil laminate layer using an ultrasonic or impulse sealing process, creating a watertight seam that prevents liquid ingress at bag corners and base seams — critical for bags carrying soups, beverages, or sauced foods.

 Inner Lining Material Selection Guide